Table of Contents

 With this tunnels, a virtual network is build over a public physical network and different branches of the same company, can cummunicate eachother.

-GRE Tunnel configuration is a very simple configuration.
-To configure a GRE Tunnel, we need two routers that we want to communicate.
+GRE Configuration is a very simple configuration.
+To configure GRE, we need two routers that we want to communicate.
 In thsese routers, firstly, we need to create a Tunnel interface and then we add Tunnel IP Address to this interface.
 This address will be our Tunnel’s one end IP address.
 This IP can also be called as passenger IP.
 After configuring passenger IP, we need to define physical source and destination of our Tunnel.
 To do this, we will give the real interface IP’s of Tunnel start and end points.

 • Tunnel IP Addresses